OttoKuosmanen/WCST/README.md

 ### Script
 Find the independent game logic for the WCST as a Python script.

+### Exam
+Here are the docs, further elaboration on the process of making the test.

 - **GameLogic**
   - Initial logic of the game.